MArhamAA1422/b6-learning/react/react.dev.md

 React lets you override the default behavior, and force a component to reset its state by passing it a **different key**, like `<Chat key={email} />`.
 This tells React that if the recipient is different, it should be considered a different Chat component that needs to be **re-created from scratch** with the new data (and UI like inputs).

+## State as a Snapshot

+### Rendering takes a snapshot in time
+"Rendering" means that **React is calling your component**, which is a function.
+The JSX you return from that function is like a snapshot of the UI in time. **Its props, event handlers, and local variables were all calculated using its state at the time of the render**.
+Unlike a photograph or a movie frame, the UI "snapshot" you return is interactive.
+It includes logic like event handlers that specify what happens in response to inputs.

+When React re-renders a component:
+- React calls your function again.
+- Your function returns a new **JSX snapshot**.
+- React then updates the screen to match the snapshot your function returned.

+##### Variables and event handlers don’t “survive” re-renders.
+Every render has its own event handlers.
+##### Every render (and functions inside it) will always “see” the snapshot of the state that React gave to that render.

 ## Passing Data Deeply with Context

 Context lets a parent component provide data to the **entire tree below it**.